 It is written by an external management entity.

-Changes take effect as soon as practical in the implementation."
+Changes take effect as soon as practical in the implementation.

+This attribute, when true, indicates that the reception of a DL MU-MIMO transmission on an RU in an HE MU PPDU is enabled by the non-AP STA where the RU does not span the entire PPDU bandwidth.
+This capability is disabled otherwise."

 DEFVAL { false }